cairis-platform/cairis/about.md

 <h2>Does CAIRIS only work on Linux?</h2>

 No, CAIRIS will run on any platform that supports its open source dependencies.
-Although it works best on Linux (particularly Debian based distributions), it has been known to run on Mac OS X and Windows as well.
+Although it works best on Ubuntu, it has been known to run on Mac OS X and Windows as well.
 Because of its architecture, there is no reason why the server side components can't run on one platform, and the client side components can't run on another.
 CAIRIS has also been distributed as a Docker container, which will run on any platform that supports Docker.

 <h2>Do you still do research around CAIRIS?</h2>